Q1: Are patients with immune deficiencies candidates for this PRP treatment?

 Next to the back, the knees are the most common area for musculoskeletal complaints.
 In middle age men, we often see early arthritis, meniscal or ligament problems from sports.

-Dr. Brian Halpern is a sports medicine physician at Hospital for Special Surgery.
+Dr. Brian Halpern is a primary sports medicine physician at Hospital for Special Surgery.
 He pioneered the non-operative approach to acute and chronic musculoskeletal problems.